ethHong/Appstore_rating_collection/README.md

 # Usage
 * Please update your chrome webdriver with your chrome version: https://chromedriver.chromium.org/downloads
 * Suggest using pipenv or conda virtual environment
-* You can change the duration of data collection as you want
+* Default is set as 100 secondsYou can change the duration of data collection as you want

 ```